Skip to main content

 How It Works

 In agent systems, agents and subagents are often just async functions — they receive input, call an LLM, and return a result.
 The cognee.agent_memory decorator is designed for exactly this pattern.
 Before the function executes, the decorator searches the configured dataset and provides the result as context inside the function.
 The function uses that context in its model call — typically by including it in the system prompt.
-After the function returns, if save_traces=True, the inputs, outputs, and retrieved context are saved as an AgentTrace in the same dataset.
+After the function returns, if save_traces=True, the inputs, outputs, and retrieved context are saved into the session-backed trace store for that agent flow.
 This means the agent’s own execution history becomes searchable memory for future calls.

 Making the Model Call